KarstSkarn/ChAIScrapper/README.md

 - [Common FAQ](#file-security-check)
 - [Bot Commands](#bot-commands)

+### 3.0 New features
+* Supporters are now displayed when the executable inits!
+* It checks with my server if there's any update and tells the user (But will still let you use obsolete versions)
+* Now it supports Direct Messaging!
+* It now keeps the original CharacterAI text format emphasis (Italic, bold...)
+* Major optimizations and bugfixes
+* Possibility to have a list of ignored users (Useful for trolling or to make two bots to stay together in the same channel without causing an endless loop of answers)
+* Added administrative lock which prevents non administrative users changing the character or restarting remotely the program.
+* Added an administrative users list which are authorized to bypass the administrative lock.
+* Improved the voice notes system.

 # Setup Guide
 The setup of ChAIScrapper requires the user to customize some parameters for its operation.
 These steps are simple and require no prior knowledge of any kind.

-Note: **ChAIScrapper Chromium 2.0 no longer requires Chrome Installed** It uses it's own standalone Chromium executable.
+Note: **ChAIScrapper Chromium 3.0 no longer requires Chrome Installed** It uses it's own standalone Chromium executable.

 ### Create a Discord Bot
 Due to its operation ChAIScrapper requires a Discord bot to be created **exclusively** for its operation.
 This is a simple task that **any Discord user** can perform through the Discord developer portal.